Chev550/mylucas/_posts/2017-04-23-integrative-strategies.md

 __What do the ASHRAE standards do, and where are they used?__

+Several LEED credits and prerequisites require meeting the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. ASHRAE (pronounced “ash-ray”) publishes a widely recognized series of standards and guidelines relating to energy consumption and HVAC systems & issues every three years.

 __What is the Green Seal standard, and what type of material does it address?__

+Green Seal is an independent nonprofit organization that promotes the manufacture and sale of environmentally responsible consumer products.
+In LEED Green seal usually is used as the standard for low VOC materials and green cleaning.

 __What is SMACNA and where is it used in the construction process?__

+The Sheet Metal and Air Conditioning National Contractors Association (SMACNA) has a set of indoor air quality guidelines that are used to help manage air quality issues resulting from construction and renovation.

 __What standard is used for certified wood?__

+The Forest Stewardship Council (FSC) is an international non-profit, multi-stakeholder organization that promotes responsible management of the world’s forests.
+LEED projects using wood certified by FSC can earn points in the Materials and Resources category.